aaravj4/BSE_Template_Portfolio/index.md

 **-------------------------------------------------------------------------------------------------------------------------------------------------------**

 First, I assembled my Raspberry Pi into its case, wired up its fan, and connected the ArduCam.
 Then I opened the terminal and expanded the necessary libraries for image recognition.
 The two most significant libraries were Tensorflow Lite and OpenCV.
 TensorFlow is open-source software for machine learning and artificial intelligence, but I installed TensorFlow Lite as it was more compatible with smaller Edge devices such as my Raspberry Pi 4B.
 After installing everything, I could complete a simple image detection using OpenCV.
 However, I ran into some problems.
-Though OpenCV was installed completely ad successfully, when I tried to import the library into my code.
+Though OpenCV was installed successfully when I tried to import the library into my code.
 I redownloaded OpenCV multiple times with multiple different versions of it, but the error was persistent.
 After a few days, I installed OpenCV on another computer, and importing OpenCV also worked.
-Then, I wrote code that used a Cascade Classifier object from OpenCV to complete an image detection for faces.
+Then, I wrote code that used a Cascade Classifier object from OpenCV to complete image detection for faces.

 ![Headstone Image](faces.png)
 ![Headstone Image](stop_sign.png)